 Our high-quality finished compost is dark and rich and contains a variety of organic materials with few types of fillers such as sawdust and loam.

 We use only the highest grade leaf compost in our all natural lawn care program, which is certified organic.
-We have a strict policy that biosolids (human feces) are not allowed in our compost due to the heavy metals, possible leaching in waterways, and minimal testing is done for its long term safety to the environment and our customers.
+We have a strict policy that biosolids (human feces) are not allowed in our compost due to the heavy metals and possible leaching into waterways and the lack of long term testing on the effects to the environment and humans.

 How We Top Dress a Lawn

 Traditionally, topdressing is spread over the turf by the shovelful, using a sweeping motion aimed at spreading the material as evenly as possible to a depth of 1/4 to 1/2 inch.
 This is followed by lightly raking the lawn to ensure that the topdressing is evenly distributed.

 Our organic lawn care top dressing program utilizes power spreaders that consist of a hopper to hold the material and a motorized belt to move the material to a spinning disc that spreads it throughout the lawn.
 This provides the best uniform application for our customers and their lawns.

 It’s best to perform topdressing in conjunction with other cultural practices, such as aerating, dethatching, and overseeding.

 We offer topdressing in the spring and fall during both seeding events.
 By utilizing both times of the year we give your lawn the nutritional and physical benefits of compost when it’s needed most.